 ARCH 525.
 Special Design Topic.
 3 Credits.
-(3 Lab; 12 cr max) On Demand PREREQUISITE: ARCH 355 and consent of instructor.
-Admission to graduate program or seniors by petition.
+(3 Lab; 12 cr max) On Demand PREREQUISITE: Graduate standing or seniors by petition.
 Students will work under the direction of a faculty member in the research, design, development and presentation of a design, research, or historic preservation project.
 May be repeated as topics vary.